 Before you can recover compensation for your injuries or losses, you must prove that a driver or another party caused the crash.
 In some cases, the Uber or Lyft driver may be at fault for causing the accident.
 However, other drivers and parties may be at fault for causing the collision.
 Your first step is determining the cause of the crash because you can only recover compensation from the party or parties who caused the accident.

-Our Baltimore Uber and Lyft accident attorneys conduct thorough accident investigations to determine fault and identify liable parties.
+A Baltimore Uber & Lyft accident attorney can conduct thorough accident investigations to determine fault and identify liable parties.
 In some cases, more than one party may be liable for your damages.

 WHO PAYS FOR AN UBER & LYFT ACCIDENT CLAIM?